pennmush/pennmush/INSTALL.md

    :    Turn off translation support if you don't need it.

-   `--disable-info_slave`

-   :    Don't use an external process to do hostname lookups.
+   `--enable-async-hostnames=slave`

+   :    Use a subprocess to resolve IP addresses into hostnames.
+Default.

+   `--enable-async-hostnames=thread`

+   :    Use threads for resolving IP addresses to hostnames.
+Experimental.

+   `--disable-async-hostnames`

+   :    Resolve IP addresses to hostnames inline.
 This option
         is required on Windows.
+It might cause lag on your game.

    `--help`